 12.20pm – My helper offers to cook pasta for me.

 1.24pm – I eat a plate of prawn aglio olio and finish the remainder of the first episode of Normal People.
 Watched a bit of the next episode, which contained the debut of the many sex scenes to come.
 I think about how awkward it is to film such a scene.
-And how just like the novel, the show has an air of realism.
+And how the show has an air of realism, just like the novel did.
 Marianne asks Connell for a condom; Connell affirms her consent and tells her she can stop anytime she wants if it hurts — I don’t usually see such a portrayal of sex in mainstream media.

 6.50pm – Done with work!